DataDog/integrations-core/prometheus/README.md

 ### Installation

+The Prometheus check is packaged with the Agent starting version 6.1.0.

 ### Configuration

 Edit the `prometheus.yaml` file to add your different prometheus instances you want to retrieve metrics from.